 Meanwhile, the health of Ammons had detoriated considerably.
 Ammons passed away in 1974 at the age of forty-nine.
-They had to dug for “Jug”.
+They dug for “Jug”.
 At his funeral Sonny Stitt, whom Ammons had been associated with regularly throughout his career, played My Buddy.
 One of the best friends of Ammons, tenor saxophonist Prince James, also performed.
 James is featured on Brother Jug as well, on the last track of the album, Ger-Ru, which also includes Junior Mance, the pianist who’d been part of an early Ammons group.

 The rest, however, consists of an organ combo including organist Sonny Philips and one of Prestige’s house rhythm sections of bassist Bob Bushnell and drummer Bernard Purdie.
 Solid groove music assured.
 The loose, tough-as-nails version of Son Of A Preacher Man is a ringer, while the flagwaving shuffle blues He’s A Real Gone Guy, a song from r&b singer Nellie Lutcher, conjures up images of loved ones leaning against the wall, drowning each other with drunken, smeary kisses.
 Every Gene Ammons album of the late sixties and early seventies has a stand-out track.
 On Brother Jug, it’s Jimmy Webb’s Didn’t We, a ballad that finds Ammons at the top of his unsurpassed, unique game of level-headed drama.
 Soon, as Ammons would grow more ill, his form would understandably falter.
 But for the moment, “Jug” was back at the forefront of entertaining and hi-level soul jazz.